Brisbane Stadium: Opposition

 The construction of a stadium in Victoria Park is opposed by community group Save Victoria Park.
 They argue that the construction of the park would remove one Brisbane's few inner-city green areas and that the park has the potential to become as valuable a public space as Federation Square, Melbourne and Sydney Park.
 The group successfully supported the expansion of heritage protection over the entire park in 2025; however this listing was ineffective at protecting the park following the passage of state legislation exempting the stadium from existing state planning, heritage and environmental laws.
+Queensland Deputy Premier Jarrod Bleijie stated that the "Save Victoria Park are just a bunch of NIMBYs who don't want anything to happen.
+This park ... was a golf course.
+Before it was a golf course, it was a dump for goodness sake."

-Community groups have also argued the stadium could lead to the destruction on Aboriginal cultural heritage.
-Yagarabul Elder Gaja Kerry Charlton has expressed concerns that "there are ancient trees, artefacts and very important eco-systems existing there... [and that] there may be ancestral remains".
+The site of the stadium holds cultural significance to the Turrbal people.
+The park was a native camping ground and food-gathering place and hosted the corroboree, which is the traditional dance for First Nations people.
+Historian Ray Kerkhove who had conducted multiple heritage assessments for the park, for different levels of government, stated that the site is probably the most significant site of Indigenous heritage in central Brisbane and that it would be destroyed by the stadium.
+Yagarabul Elder Gaja Kerry Charlton expressed concerns that "there are ancient trees, artefacts and very important eco-systems existing there... [and that] there may be ancestral remains" that would be damaged by the stadium.
 These concerns have formed the basis of two legal challenges to the stadium's construction under section 10 of the Aboriginal and Torres Strait Islander Heritage Protection Act (Cth).
 This federal legislation allows the federal environment minister to make a declaration protecting a site where they are satisfied that "the area is a significant Aboriginal area".
-Such a declaration is not mandatory however, with other considerations relevant in the decision process.
+Minister Murray Watt stated that he had received 5 applications, one of which was withdrawn and another in relation to drilling in the proposed site, which he rejected.
+Watt appointed an independent facilitator to mediate in the matter to allow cultural sites to be respected and construction to incorporate heritage and assist him in making a decision on the other three applications.